The Human Truth Foundation

 q=145.

-In terms of the rate of rational beliefs on the environment in the population, Brazil is 3rd-best in the world.
+Brazil comes 3rd-best in the world regarding the rate of rational beliefs on the environment in the population.

 2.6.
 Meat Consumption